lambdamusic/The-Musical-Code/mkdocs/site/archive/2021/2021-04-10-livecoding-rhythmic-cycles.md

 ---
 template: blog.html
 author: Michele Pasin
-template: blog.html
-title: "Livecoding: 'Rhythmic Cycles' with Extempore"
+title: "New livecoding composition: 'Rhythmic Cycles' with Extempore"
-author: <your name>
 description: "A new livecoding composition using Extempore and Ableton Live: 'Rhythmic Cycles'."
 date: 2021-04-10
 categories: